osdjp-lab/msc-degree-scripts/2-window-selection/2.4-plot-optimal/README.md

 # Summary

-For each dataset variation plot the selected error metric values for the train and test sets on the same graph.
+Create bar graphs of the minimal error values for each dataset variation and offset for each model.